soyart/webtools/artnoi.com/src/blog/2024/kbtg-sucks/index.md

 ### Incompetent developers

-Bug perhaps what really ground my gears there was the people I work with.
+What really ground my gears there was the people I worked with.
 Most of them have "advanced" or senior titles, but none of them would fit my personal standard for senior devs.

+#### No ownership among the devs

+> Of all the devs I work with here, only 3 were considered competent

 All of them had no interest in having ownership of their code.
 They only focused on delivering their buggy, barely-working code